EU states agree on need to build own satellite constellation

-PARIS : European Union ministers, meeting on space policy in Toulouse, on Wednesday agreed that the bloc needed an autonomous satellite constellation infrastructure for high-speed internet access, France's Economy Minister Bruno Le Maire said.
+PARIS: European Union ministers, meeting on space policy in Toulouse, on Wednesday (Feb 16) agreed that the bloc needed an autonomous satellite constellation infrastructure for high-speed internet access, France's Economy Minister Bruno Le Maire said.

 "This is probably the most important achievement of today's meeting," Le Maire told a news conference after the meeting.